 The best source of information and assistance regarding coaching licensure regulations, applications, and renewals is the local school/district HR department licensure specialist.

-- The state agency and department which administers the coaching licensure regulation is the New Mexico Public Education Department Licensure Bureau, Phone: 505.827.5821, Website: http://ped.state.nm.us/Licensure/index.html
+The state agency and department which administers the coaching licensure regulation are the New Mexico Public Education Department Licensure Bureau.
+The NMPED Licensure Bureau phone number is 505.827.5821 and their website link is below.

-- The National Federation of State High School Associations has a comprehensive coaches education program, courses are available online from: http://nfhslearn.com
+The National Federation of State High School Associations has a comprehensive coaches education program, courses are available online CLICK HERE.

-- NMPED level 1 and level 2 coaching licenses require NFHSLearn courses “Fundamentals of Coaching”, and “First Aid, Health and Safety for Coaches” (see above for website)
+NMPED level 1 and level 2 coaching licenses require NFHSLearn courses “Fundamentals of Coaching”, and “First Aid, Health, and Safety for Coaches”.

-Maxpreps.com / New Mexico is the online source for all NMAA member schools’ teams, rosters, photos, schedules, results, rankings, and statistics, see: http://www.maxpreps.com/state/new-mexico.htm
+Maxpreps.com / New Mexico is the online source for all NMAA member schools’ teams, rosters, photos, schedules, results, rankings, and statistics.
+The following are important links and resources:

-- The New Mexico state middle school and high school coaches professional organization is the New Mexico High School Coaches Association, information is available from: http://www.nmhsca.com or contact Thomas Mabrey, Executive Director: firstname.lastname@example.org, or 505.554.7349.
+The New Mexico state middle school and high school coaches professional organization is the New Mexico High School Coaches Association, information is available from nmhsca.com or contact Thomas Mabrey, Executive Director: or contact Thomas Mabrey, Executive Director: email@example.com, or 505.554.7349.